Skip to content

 Analytical Models

-Built-in geometries that require no external data.
-Useful for benchmarks, parameter studies, and testing.
+Built-in geometries with no external data — useful for benchmarks, parameter studies, and testing.

 Spherical Shell

-A spherically symmetric shell of gas centered in the unit cube.
-The shell extends from inner_radius to outer_radius, both given as fractions of the box size (range 0 to 0.5).
-Setting inner_radius: 0.0 fills the sphere entirely.
+A spherical shell of gas centered in the unit cube, from inner_radius to outer_radius (fractions of the box size in [0, 0.5]). inner_radius: 0.0 fills the sphere entirely.

-The gas density can be specified as a number density (density, in cm^-3) or as an integrated column density (column_density, in cm^-2).
-The latter is often more convenient for comparison with observations.
+Density can be set as a number density (density, cm⁻³) or as an integrated column density (column_density, cm⁻²); the latter is often more convenient for comparison with observations.

-max_step limits the maximum physical step size per scattering event, in box units.
-For a static shell, 1.0 (the full box) is fine.
-For MCRT-specific options like xcrit and acc_scheme, see the Configuration Reference.
+max_step is the maximum step size per scattering, in box units; 1.0 (the full box) is fine for static shells.
+For MCRT options like xcrit and acc_scheme, see the Configuration Reference.

 max_step for outflowing shells